Aravella Simotas

-Education and early life
+Her district covered parts of Western Queens, including Astoria and portions of Long Island City.
+She was defeated in 2020, losing the Democratic primary to Zohran Mamdani.

+Early life and education

 Simotas was born in Rhodesia.
-She immigrated to the United States from Greece and settled in Astoria with her parents and brother when she was an infant.
+She emigrated to the United States from Greece and settled in Astoria with her parents and brother when she was an infant.
 She graduated from P.S.
 17, Junior H.S.
 126, and William C. Bryant High School.

 She received a B.A. degree (summa cum laude) from Fordham University in 1999, followed by a J.D. degree from the Fordham University School of Law in 2002.
 During law school, she was the managing editor at the Fordham Environmental Law Journal.

 Early career

 Simotas began her career in public service as a district representative for Speaker of the New York City Council, Peter Vallone Sr. and later for New York City Council member Peter Vallone Jr. While at law school, she also worked at the New York State Department of Environmental Conservation.

 After law school, Simotas served as a law clerk at the United States Court of International Trade and later practiced law in New York City.

-Simotas served as a member of the Queens Community Planning Board 1 and the United Community Civic Association.
+Simotas served as a member of the Queens Community Planning Board and the United Community Civic Association.